CanSagnak1/MathToolPro/README.md

 ---

-## ⭐ Show Your Support
+## Show Your Support

-If you like this project, please give it a ⭐ on GitHub!
+If you like this project, please give it a star on GitHub!

 ---